-FI), pledging to follow UN guidance for banks in their sustainability efforts
+Eika Gruppen has signed the UN Environment Programme Finance Initiative (UNEP-FI), pledging to follow UN guidance for banks in their sustainability efforts

-- needs and society's goals in accordance with the SDGs - where the most significant impacts can be achieved - 3. practices - stakeholders to achieve society's overarching goals - management tools and a culture of responsible banking - negative impacts and its contribution to society's overarching
+- Align its business strategy to be consistent with and contribute to individuals' needs and society's goals in accordance with the SDGs - 2.
+Continuously increase its positive impacts and ESG managing risks to, people and the environment and, to this end, establish and publish targets for areas where the most significant impacts can be achieved - 3.
+Work responsibly with the local banks and customers to encourage sustainable practices - 4.
+Proactively and responsibly consult, engage with and partner with relevant stakeholders to achieve society's overarching goals - 5.
+Pursue its commitment to these principles by implementing effective management tools and a culture of responsible banking - 6.
+Periodically review its individual and collective implementation of these principles and be transparent about and accountable for its positive and negative impacts and its contribution to society's overarching